Cossey/docker/fileupdater/README.md

 # File Updater Container

 This container will automatically update a set of files at the specified interval.
+Will output how long each download and cycle takes to complete.

 ## Supported Platforms

 * linux/arm/v6
 * linux/arm/v7
 * linux/arm64
 * linux/386
 * linux/amd64
 * linux/s390x
+* linux/ppc64le

 ## Container Configuration